 Network Ubuntu and Windows 10

-Before sharing files and printer between Windows and Ubuntu, you must configure IP address and permission on Windows and Ubuntu.
+Before sharing files and printer between Windows and Ubuntu, you must configure the IP address and permission on Windows and Ubuntu.

 Ubuntu Network Configuration